saurluca/dodomo/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Thank you for using Kando!
+Thank you for using Dodomo!
 We hope it helps you stay organized and productive.

 Build the React app: